Hong Kong Polytechnic University: Teaching and research hotel

-The Hotel Icon was officially opened on 21 September 2011.
+The Hotel ICON was officially opened on 21 September 2011.
 The hotel is wholly owned by the university as a teaching and research hotel of the School of Hotel and Tourism Management (SHTM).
 SHTM has consistently been ranked among the top hotel and tourism management schools in the world.

 Hung Hom Bay and West Kowloon Campus

-Hung Hom Bay Campus and West Kowloon Campus are the two satellite campuses which host the College of Professional and Continuing Education.
-The College is formed by two subsidiaries, the Hong Kong Community College (HKCC) and School of Professional Education and Executive Development (SPEED).
+The Hung Hom Bay Campus and West Kowloon Campus are the two satellite campuses which house the College of Professional and Continuing Education which is formed by two subsidiaries: the Hong Kong Community College (HKCC) and School of Professional Education and Executive Development (SPEED).

 Established in 2001 under the auspices of PolyU, HKCC is a self-financed post-secondary institution which offers associate degree and higher diploma programmes spanning the domains of arts, science, social sciences, business, health care and design for senior secondary school leavers.
 HKCC classes are conducted at the Hung Hom Bay and West Kowloon.

 Academics

+Organisation

+As of 2025, PolyU employed 7,700 full-time staff, 1,569 of whom are academic staff and 880 of whom are at Assistant Professor and above levels.
+The university offers over 180 taught programmes for more than 33,900 students every year.